mshearer123/JetMovieDB/README.md

 I've been building android apps using MVP ( + Interactor) architecture for the last couple of years.

-Now I prefer googles MVVM framework.
+Now I prefer google's MVVM framework.
 While in MVP lifecycle and  order of execution methods is a concern.
 MVVM removes this and allows logical code to be run without worrying about pushing commands to the view.
 I feel the interactor + repository pattern still fits fine with MVVM

-I considered using databing because it fits well with MVVM but some people hate it with a passion, so I left it out.
+I considered using data binding because it fits well with MVVM but some people hate it with a passion, so I left it out.